-Parenting Time and Responsibility
+Parenting Responsibility

 The Illinois Parentage Act of 1984 was replaced by the Illinois Parentage Act of 2016.
 Before the new law came into effect, a major issue in a divorce of parents was who got residential “custody” and whether both parents made the decisions (joint custody) or only one (sole custody).